diegofrasal/ncImpute/README.md

 For users with ```Mac OS X 10.4``` and higher, you must first make sure you have an updated version of [GNU Fortran](https://cran.r-project.org/bin/macosx/tools/){:target="_blank"} properly installed.

 A series of worked examples follow below.
 More documentation to come.
+This is [a link](http://example.com){:target="_blank"} that opens in a new window.

 ```
 library(ncImpute)